stefan-jeitler/change-blog/ReadMe.md

 When developing software, you often don't know to which version your changes belong.
 In order to delay this decision, you can add pending change logs.
-The change logs belong to the product only and can assigned to a version later.
+The change logs belong to the product only and can be moved to a version later.
 The max number of pending change logs is 100.

 ### ChangeLogs